Granny Spike Stitch: 7 Essential Beginner Tips You Need

 Tip 4: Use Three or More Colors for Maximum Impact

-The granny spike stitch truly comes alive when you work with multiple colors.
-The spikes create diagonal lines of color that travel across the fabric, and the more colors you use, the more dynamic the pattern becomes.
-Most crocheters work with three colors in rotation (A, B, C, A, B, C…), but you can use four or five for even more visual complexity.
+The stitch really comes alive with multiple colors.
+The spikes draw diagonal lines that travel across the fabric, and the more colors you use, the more dynamic it gets.
+Most people rotate three (A, B, C, A, B, C…), but four or five adds even more depth.

 Tip 5: Change Colors at the Start of Every Row